-Colorado Peace Officer Standards and Training
+Colorado Peace Officer Standards & Training (POST)

 The mission of Colorado POST is to establish and maintain standards for peace officer training and certification that are relevant, realistic and responsive to our ever-changing world.

 Time: Wednesday, May 3, 2023, 9 a.m. to 3 p.m.Location: Ralph L. Carr Colorado Judicial Center - 1300 Broadway, Denver, CO 80203